By Michelle E. Reid

 Without panicking, take away the lesson to be learned from this.
 As a board member you are entrusted with the duty to carry out the declaration and bylaws according to their terms and not-so-well-known laws.
 That is why review of the declarations and bylaws is one of your first steps after your election.
 If after your review you are unsure if your HOA is in compliance with the Act, your second step may be to give us a call.
 We will help you analyze the situation, identify issues (if any exist), and develop practical solutions to get your HOA back on track.

-Michelle E. James is an attorney in the Real Estate and Finance Group of Strauss Troy.
-She can be contacted at MEJames@strausstroy.com or 513-621-2120.
+Michelle E. Reid is an attorney in the Real Estate and Finance Group of Strauss Troy.
+She can be contacted at MEReid@strausstroy.com or 513-621-2120.
 She is licensed in both Ohio and Kentucky.